2014 FIFA World Cup qualification: CONCACAF

 In May 2010, the CONCACAF Executive Committee announced a possible change in its qualifying format for the 2014 World Cup, which would start with a preliminary knockout stage followed by three group phases.
 However, these proposals were abandoned.
 CONCACAF once again used a six-team final stage (known colloquially as "the Hexagonal").
 The ten lowest-ranked nations played two-legged ties, with the five winners joining the nations ranked 7–25 in Round 2.
 There were six groups of four teams, with the six group winners joining the nations ranked 1–6 in Round 3.
 There were three groups of four teams and the top two teams in each group advanced to Round 4.
 These six nations formed one group, with the top three teams qualifying and Mexico, the fourth-placed team, advancing to the inter-continental play-off against New Zealand, the top team from the OFC.

 A total of 35 national teams began the qualification process vying for three and a half spots.
 31 nations were eliminated and the Bahamas withdrew (because their stadium was not completed in time for the competition).

 Final positions (fourth round)

 CONMEBOL

-As Brazil has already qualified as host, the remaining nine CONMEBOL teams took part in a double round-robin group, playing each other twice (home and away) using the same schedule as previous qualification tournaments (each team had a bye on the date they would normally be scheduled to play Brazil).
+As Brazil had already qualified as host, the remaining nine CONMEBOL teams took part in a double round-robin group, playing each other twice (home and away) using the same schedule as previous qualification tournaments (each team had a bye on the date they would normally be scheduled to play Brazil).
 The top four teams qualified automatically, whereas Uruguay, the fifth-placed team, proceeded to the inter-confederational play-off against Jordan, the fifth placed team from Asia.